naistangz/Technical_Training/docs/Week3_Python /OOP.md

 - Instantiation is the creating of a predefined object.
 - A realisation of a template (Class of objects)

+**What is the difference between instantiation and initialisation?**
+- Variables, properties are initialised meaning they are given an initial value.
+- The act of assigning values to variables is initialisation.
+- Objects are instantiated.
+A baby is an instance of a Human, an object is an instance of some Class.
+- The act of creating an instance is instantiation.

 Example:

 Objects are created for specific instances of a class.
 You might create an animal class (blueprint) as a standard way to organise all importing information about animals, and then instantiate an individual animal as an object created from the animal class - like a fish.